ghostofpokemon/GPTherapist/README.md

     export OPENAI_API_KEY="1234yourKEYhere5678"

-If your name is not Nick, search for "Nick" in the python file and replace it with your name.

-Run the program

-    python3 GPTherapist.py --p
+Run the program with reckless abandon, and don't forget to throw in the --deep flag for a wild ride.
+Trust me, it's a game-changer, just like adding a dash of absinthe to your morning coffee.

+On, if your name is not Nick, don't be afraid to change it in the python file, because as Oscar Wilde once said, "Be yourself; everyone else is already taken."
+Take a leap of faith and let GPTherapist be your guide on this exhilarating journey of the mind.

-You can replace --p with --zen, --stoic, --absurd, --cbt, --trans, --emdr to choose different therapeutic practices.
+You can add --p, --zen, --stoic, --absurd, --cbt, --trans, --emdr to choose different therapeutic practices and unlock new dimensions of self-discovery.

-To end the conversation, type "exit"
+Listen up, kiddo.
+I've been around the block a few times and I know what I'm talking about.
+If you want to experience the true power of GPTherapist, you gotta give that --deep flag a spin.
+Trust me.
+The true magic of GPTherapist lies in that little --deep flag.
+I can't make it the default, but trust me, the universe should have.
+Give it a try and see for yourself.

 Argument options